christopherobin/mage/lib/archivist/Readme.md

 provided if your topic depends on an index.
 This array is the signature of the indexes you will provide when referring to data.

-If `mediaType` is provided, this topic media type will be defaulting to the specified value.
+If `mediaType` is provided, this topic's media type will default to the specified value.

 The `readOptions` object may be supplied to overwrite default `options` that are used when reading from your archivist.
 The following defaults are defined, and they can be individually replaced: